Trout Fishing After Rain – Expert Guide Tactics And Tips

 After a rain, the fish can be feeding on anything but there are some baits that might work better.

-Worms are an excellent bait when fishing after rain because there may be a lot of natural worms out at that time.
-For advanced tips and advice on fishing with worms check out my page Fishing With Worms For Trout and Steelhead: 10 Guide Tips
+Worms are an excellent bait because there may be a lot of natural worms out at that time.
+For advanced tips and advice on fishing with worms, check out my page, Fishing With Worms For Trout and Steelhead: 10 Guide Tips

 Pink plastic trout worms are my go-to worm when fishing for trout after a rain and I find that these 3-inch plastic worms will fish better than live worms most of the time.
 I prefer the 3-inch trout worms from Berkley or the Mad River worms.
 I have also done very well with red worms when the water is off-colored.

 Larger baits and bright-colored baits that stand out more in the off-colored water can also be a good idea.
-Even baits like spawn bags can be good or trout beads can be a great option.
+Even baits like spawn bags, trout beads, or baits with a lot of scent like Berkley Powerbait can be good options.
 Check out my pages Fishing With Beads: 5 Guide Tips For More Fish and Spawn Bags – Guide Secrets For More Fish

-As mentioned earlier flies are an excellent choice when trout fishing after rain.
-Large flies like woolly buggers, stonefly nymphs, and egg-sucking leeches can be a good option.
-The larger flies stand out more amongst all the debris and other bug coming down the river.
+As mentioned earlier, flies are an excellent choice after rain.
+Large flies like Woolly Buggers, stonefly nymphs, and Egg-Sucking Leeches can be a good option.
+The larger flies stand out more amongst all the debris and other bugs coming down the river.

-These are some of my favorite flies for trout fishing after rain:
+These are some of my favorite flies for trout after rain:

-Bonus Tip – Fishing Dirty Water After A Rain
+Bonus Tips For Fishing Dirty Water After A Rain

 This trout was caught in the clear water from the creek that enters behind me in the picture

-This rainbow trout and a few others was caught in the clear water flowing in from the creek that enters behind me in the picture.
+The author with a nice rainbow trout, which was caught in the clear water flowing in from the creek that enters behind me along the far bank.

-When the river gets really muddy the trout simply can not see your bait and that makes trout fishing after rain very difficult and catching trout can be almost impossible.
+When the river gets really muddy, the trout simply can not see your bait, so catching trout can be almost impossible.
+But, since I’m a trout guide, I always have a backup plan, so I can keep my clients catching fish.

-I have caught a lot of fish at these creek mouths when the rest of the main rivers is to muddy to fish.
+I have caught a lot of fish at these creek mouths when the main river is too muddy to fish.

 Tight Lines